KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Design/Software Design document.md

 ## 1. Introduction

-> The following Software Design Description document outlines the design and architecture of a proposed Home Loan Monitor Tool.
-This tool aims to simplify mortgage management processes for individuals by offering a user-friendly interface and comprehensive features.
-It's important to note that this proposal is intended for personal use only and is not designed for financial advisers or professional consultation.
+> This document outlines the architecture and design of the proposed Mortgage Calculator (calculator).
+This calculator aims to simplify mortgage management processes for individuals by offering a user-friendly interface and comprehensive features.
+It is important to note that this calculator is intended for personal use only and is not designed for financial advisers or professional consultation.
->The SDD serves as a detailed guide for developers, stakeholders, and users, providing insights into the software's functionality, structure, and behavior.
+>This Software Design Document serves as a detailed guide for developers, stakeholders, and users, providing insights into the software's functionality, structure, and behavior.
 This includes data design, system design, interface design, and testing framework.

 ### 1.1 Document Purpose

-The reason we're writing this document is to explain how the Home Loan Monitor Tool will work and how it's built.
-We want to make it easy for everyone involved to understand how the software will function and what it will look like.
+This document explains how the Mortgage Calculator works and how it is built.
+This is designed to make it easy to understand how the software functions and what it will look like.
-We have also conducted a user required specifications document defines what users expect from this project.
+We have included a user required specifications document that defines what users can expect from this project.

-- Users/ Project manager: This document serves as a guide for both project managers and users of the mortgage management tool.
+- Users/ Project manager: This document serves as a guide for both project managers and users of the Mortgage Calculator.
 It provides the software's functionality, design rationale, usability aspects, and system behavior.
-By understanding these details, users and project manager can make informed decisions about the project, while users can utilize the software to meet their needs.
+By understanding these details, users and project managers can make informed decisions about the project, while users can utilize the software to meet their needs.

-- Developers: This guide helps developers understand how the software is designed, the important decisions made about its structure, and how it's built.
-It's like a roadmap for them to turn requirements into a working program.
+- Developers: This guide helps developers understand the software design, important decisions made about its structure, and how it is built.
+It provides a roadmap for developers to turn requirements into a working program.

 ### 1.2 Subject Scope